jubentley/OpenGL_2.0plus_OBJ_Mesh_Importer/README.md

 The .obj mesh importer is located in MeshLoader.cpp/MeshLoader.h

-The other files are added really for insight purposes.
+The other files are added really as a guide.

 In this configuration MeshOperator is instanciated once: